gagern/CindyJS/_posts/2020-06-21-three-switches.md

 For a strategy of always pressing one button we find
 <script type="text/x-tex">t = \left(10, 9, 7\right)</script>
-so you can expect to need 10 actions if you happened to start in the all-off pattern, 9 if one switch was on when you started, and 7 if two were on already.
+so you can expect to need 10 actions if you happened to start in the all-off state, 9 if one switch was on when you started, and 7 if two were on already.

 ## Strategies repeating different actions